 013 – How to make meetings better by using workshop techniques – with Alison Coward

-Save yourself time and download my one-pager of the episode instead of making your own notes.
+Save yourself time and download my one-page summary of the episode:

 In episode 013, I talk to Alison Coward, a founder, facilitator, book author and keynote speaker.
 Alison runs Bracket, a consulting agency that helps teams work better together.
 We talk about “workshop culture” and the fact that not every professional gathering must turn into a workshop.
 Instead, we can use workshop elements that will help boost team collaboration and creativity in meetings and everyday business.
 In the show, Alison shares how to create a workshops culture with groups who are not used to post-it notes and sharpie markers.
 Alison’s reflections on creativity at work will inspire you to design and deliver workshops that work.